-23 Aug From Quora: Why doesn’t the NYC Department of Education care that tens of thousands of Hasidic kids don’t get the minimum of the legally mandated education?
+23 Aug Why doesn’t the NYC Dep. of Education care that tens of thousands of Hasidic kids don’t get the minimum of the legally mandated education?

 It’s really a question of: if the NYC Department of Education cares, what can they do?

 Hasidic groups have a long history of fighting changes to their education, going back to the nineteenth century Europe.
 As soon as modernity reached Europe, Jewish “reformers” tried to urge the government to intervene with the lifestyle of these “unwordly” Jews and to demand certain rudimentary educational requirements.

 The Hasidim saw this as an attack on their faith and began a long tradition of resisting by all means: they would try political intervention from behind the scenes but they would also stubbornly refuse to comply.
 If it meant the closure of schools, so be it.
 They would not give in to the attacks on their faith.

 From “Hasidism, a New History”: